ModulePal/modulepal/README.md

 This project was originally an attempt to learn Spring Boot (Java) and React (TypeScript), but it evolved into something-of-a-product and exploded in complexity.
 While the code works, it's certainly not the best it could be, and a lot has been learned from the project.

-Aspects of the code have been separately open-sourced, e.g. OAuth1-HMAC: https://github.com/omarathon/oauth1-hmac.
+Aspects of the code have been tidied up and separately open-sourced, e.g. OAuth1-HMAC: https://github.com/omarathon/oauth1-hmac.

 ## Tech stack